Edible Candy Cane Slime (with Peppermint Extract!)

 9. Twirl White & Red Slime

-Once you have kneaded and adjusted the texture of both colours of slime, roll each one into a thin log.
+Once you have kneaded and adjusted the texture of both colors of slime, roll each one into a thin log.
 (Add a bit more coconut oil if needed to make it stretchier and prevent it from drying out.)

 Red and white marshmallow slime rolled into thin logs.